shehabosama/ShehabAssistantLibrary/README.md

 # ShehabAssistant
-this is the lib is providing you voice assistant to help you in you code by add the three line of code to configer it
+this the lib is providing you voice assistant to help you in you code by add the three line of code to configer it

 first thing you need add this line in build.gradle (project)